hyperledger-archives/quilt/README.md

 ## Modules

 Quilt is organised as a Maven multi-module project.
 Each module exists in a subdirectory that has its own child POM and README file.
-Dependency and plugin versions managed in the parent project.
+Dependency and plugin versions are managed in the parent project.

 Issues are labelled and prefixed to make it easy to identify which project they relate to.